Mar3oo/Image-Captioning-Pytorch/README.md

 # Image Captioning
 Automatically Generating Captions for Images
 ##  Overview
-In this Project we have to combine Deep Convolutional Nets for image classification  with Recurrent Networks for sequence modeling, to create a single network that generates descriptions of image using [COCO Dataset - Common Objects in Context](http://cocodataset.org/).
+In this Project we have to combine Deep Convolutional Nets for image classification  with Recurrent Networks for sequence modeling, to create a single network that generates descriptions of image using [Flickr Dataset]

-COCO is a large image dataset designed for object detection, segmentation, person keypoints detection, stuff segmentation, and caption generation.
+Flickr is a small image dataset designed for object detection, segmentation, person keypoints detection, stuff segmentation, and caption generation.
 GPU Accelerated Computing (CUDA) is neccessery for this project.

 ## Project Structure
 The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order:

-__Notebook 0__ : Microsoft Common Objects in COntext (MS COCO) dataset;
+__Notebook 0__ : Get (Flickr) dataset ready;

-__Notebook 1__ : Load and pre-process data from the COCO dataset;
+__Notebook 1__ : Test the Flickr dataset;

 __Notebook 2__ : Training the CNN-RNN Model;

 __Notebook 3__ : Load trained model and generate predictions.

+## .py files used in the notebooks
+__data loader__ : Make a data loader from the data set made in the Notebook0

+__model__ : Create the CNN->LSTM model

+__vocabulary__ : Create a vocabulary pkl

 ## References
-[Microsoft COCO](https://arxiv.org/pdf/1405.0312.pdf), [arXiv:1411.4555v2 [cs.CV] 20 Apr 2015](https://arxiv.org/pdf/1411.4555.pdf) </li>
-and [arXiv:1502.03044v3 [cs.LG] 19 Apr 2016](https://arxiv.org/pdf/1502.03044.pdf)
+[arXiv:1411.4555v2 [cs.CV] 20 Apr 2015](https://arxiv.org/pdf/1411.4555.pdf) and [arXiv:1502.03044v3 [cs.LG] 19 Apr 2016](https://arxiv.org/pdf/1502.03044.pdf)